About

 Crisis Text Line (free 24/7 crisis support via text message for any type of crisis): Text HELLO to 741741

 Our school’s most important responsibility is the safety of our students.
-MHS adults have met with students individually and in groups, reminded them of how to recognize and report inappropriate conduct, provided time and space to process and ask questions, and encouraged them to make use of on-campus resources.
+MHS adults meet regularly with students individually and in groups to review policies and practice relating to recognizing and reporting inappropriate conduct, providing time and space to ask questions and make use of on-campus resources.

-We encourage anyone in our community who experienced sexual misconduct by a Miss Hall’s employee while a student, or anyone with other pertinent information, to contact Aleta Law who is conducting a third-party, neutral investigation:
+We encourage anyone in our community who experienced sexual misconduct by a Miss Hall’s employee while a student, or anyone with other pertinent information, to contact Aleta Law, the independent investigators who undertook the comprehensive investigation released in August 2025: Aleta Law will continue to be a resource going forward.

 • Kai McGintee (she/her), Managing Director — kmcgintee@aletalaw.com